Digital Marketing Vs Traditional Marketing – Which One Is Better

 The advent of Archie search engine (1990), and subsequently Yahoo (1995), and most significantly, Google (1997), have transformed the internet and digital platforms at an astonishingly rapid pace.

 The most comprehensive definition is perhaps from Wikipedia.
-It states that Digital Marketing is the marketing of products or services using digital medium via the Internet.
+It states that Digital Marketing is the marketing of products or services using digital mediums via the Internet.
 This encompasses the use of smartphones, display advertising, or any other digital medium.

 For a moment, try to envisage your life without all things internet.
 You would not be reading this article in the first place.
 It would seem much like time travel, only not in the future but back in time.
-No mobiles, internet, GPS, WhatsApp.
-No twitter/Instagram/Facebook/Linkedin, etc. Already getting Goosebumps?
+No mobiles, internet, GPS, or WhatsApp.
+No Twitter/Instagram/Facebook/Linkedin, etc. Already getting Goosebumps?

 Today, we live in a digitized world.
-Everything from buying food, groceries, vegetables, clothes, travel, transport, all sorts of payments, staying connected with people within and outside, from reading even news online to other entertainment, banking, insurance, EVERY SINGLE FACET OF OUR LIFE IS DIGITIZED.
+Everything from buying food, groceries, vegetables, clothes, travel, transport, all sorts of payments, staying connected with people within and outside, from reading even news online to other entertainment, banking, and insurance, EVERY SINGLE FACET OF OUR LIFE IS DIGITIZED.

 The Millennial Age and even Gen Z rely heavily or solely on the digital platform.